turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra_with_horses.md

   validates :name, presence: true
 ```

+Alternatively, you can write this as: `validates_presence_of :name`

 Run your tests again, and... passing.
 Great news.

 ## Worktime

-* In pairs, add the following tests:
+* In pairs, add the following tests and make each one pass:
     * a test for the `.average_winnings` method
     * a test for the `.total_winnings` method that ensures that when two jockeys exist, you're able to scope `.total_winnings` down to a single jockey by calling something like `Jockey.first.horses.total_winnings` (hint: you'll need to create your associations in your test, and make sure that `total_winnings` for the second jockey are not included in the `.total_winnings` result)
     * tests that a horse cannot be created without an age or `total_winnings`
-* Add the validations to make the last pair of tests pass.
 * We also likely want to make sure that we can test that the name of each of our Jockeys is `unique`.
 Write a test that would ensure we can't create two Jockeys with the same name, and then use the ActiveRecord documentation available [here](http://guides.rubyonrails.org/active_record_validations.html#uniqueness) to see what you could do to ensure the `uniqueness` of a new jockey.

-## Other Resources:
+## Finished?

+* Take a look at the [BetterSpecs](http://www.betterspecs.org/) community guidelines.
-* [RSpec Documentation](http://rspec.info/documentation/): For now you'll likely be most interested in the `rspec-core`, and `rspec-expectations` links.
+* Check out the [RSpec Documentation](http://rspec.info/documentation/): For now you'll likely be most interested in the `rspec-core`, and `rspec-expectations` links.